 How Much Should I Pay for a Recruiter?

-The average recruitment fee will range between $5,000 and $20,000 depending on the role, seniority, industry and recruiter’s terms and whether the role is exclusive or not.
+The average recruitment fee will range between $5,000 and $25,000 depending on the role, seniority, industry, the recruiter’s terms, and whether the role is exclusive or not.

-A recruitment fee will also include a replacement guarantee between three and six months so that if for any reason the candidate doesn’t work out within a certain pre-agreed time frame, they will be replaced free of charge.
+A recruitment fee will usually also include a replacement guarantee between three and six months so that if for any reason the candidate doesn’t work out within the pre-agreed time frame, they will be replaced free of charge.
 There are 3 main ways that the recruitment fee is usually calculated:

 Percentage of Salary